jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # NOTES
-    # False is not None
+    # False is not the same object as None
     # None is None

     # Exceptions seen